 On March 3, 2020, City Council adopted the New Zoning Ordinance as Goleta Municipal Code Title 17 (Title 17), which subsequently became effective on April 3, 2020.
 The City has conducted two rounds of amendments to Title 17.
-The initial round of amendments addressed "clean-up" items (adopted on October 6, 2020 and becoming effective on November 6, 2020) primarily related to changes in State law or to clarify various provisions in the Title.
+The initial round of amendments addressed "clean-up" items (adopted on October 6, 2020 and becoming effective on November 6, 2020), primarily related to changes in State law or to clarify various provisions in the Title.
 The second round of edits were presented for consideration by the City Council on September 7, 2021 and focused on various clarifications and improvements and to address potential inconsistencies with existing City policies and State law.
 Upon adoption of the recommended affordable housing fees, there will be additional Title 17 revisions necessary to codify the applicable standards and procedures to collect the fees.

-The draft Resolution for Planning Commission consideration is provided as Attachment 1 to this staff report.
-The proposed Title 17 amendments can be found in Section 4 of the proposed Ordinance Amendment, which is included as Exhibit C to Attachment 1.
+The draft Resolutions for both In-Lieu Fees and Development Impact Fees for City Council's consideration are provided as Attachment 1 and 2, respectively, to this staff report.
+The proposed Title 17 amendments can be found in Section 4 of the proposed Ordinance Amendment, which is included as Attachment 3 to this staff report.
 The actual amount of each of the two fees shall be determined by City Council Resolution and would not be specifically enumerated in Title 17 because all fee types are subject to annual review and may change over time with subsequent Resolutions.
 Below is a summary of proposed amendments to Goleta Municipal Code Title 17 that would be needed to incorporate both the Residential Affordable Housing In-Lieu Fee and the Non-Residential Affordable Housing Development Impact Fee.